-I don’t know if you read my first chalk paint dresser makeover a couple of weeks ago, which I painted with CeCe Caldwell’s Destin Golf Green chalk paint (click HERE if you missed it).
+I don’t know if you read my first chalk paint dresser makeover a couple of weeks ago, which I painted with CeCe Caldwell’s Destin Gulf Green chalk paint.
+I love how it turned out.

-I also painted the following dresser with the leftover paint and the hex sign knob details that I showed you HERE.
+I also painted the following dresser with the leftover paint and the hex sign knob details.
 This particular green is a beautiful shade of almost turquoise and I’m beyond in love with it.

-The texture of CeCe Caldwell’s chalk paint is incredible, very chalky and when you apply the wax, you can feel it being absorbed.
+The texture of CeCe Caldwell’s chalk paint is incredible and very chalky and when you apply the wax, you can feel it being absorbed.
 Which is what you want.

 I wanted to try out my own chalk paint though too.
 I hate having to wait for stuff I purchase online.
 I’m the kind of person who wants to walk into a store, buy and walk out (especially when I have an idea in my head)…well unless it’s Christmas and I’m trying to get away from crazy crowds!
 And since we don’t have a chalk paint vendor in the area, I have to buy the chalk paint online and I hate waiting for it.
 Another reason is that I don’t like being restricted to a certain color paint selection.
 And when you make your own chalk paint you can pretty much use any shade you want/find.